Skip to main content

 MA Psychology in the Arts (Music)

-Study our online, part-time masters from anywhere in the world.
-Develop your knowledge, dive into the core of music psychology and create new opportunities in the world of music.
+Study our part-time masters from anywhere in the world.
+Through blended or fully online learning, develop your knowledge, dive into the core of music psychology and explore the impact of music in everyday life.

 Overview

-RCS has developed this part -time, online masters for people with a strong music interest or established practice.
-This programme will develop your knowledge and explore the role music plays within our lives.
-You will gain a rich understanding of the significance and influence it has on the human psyche.
+This MA programme is for people with a strong interest or established practice in music.
+It can be studied as blended learning (online and intensive weekends at RCS) or fully online.
+This programme will develop your thinking and encourage your curiosity about the role music plays in our lives.
+You will gain a rich understanding of its significance and influence on the human mind.

-Working alongside the RCS’s professional music psychology team, over two years, you will explore three key areas of music psychology: developmental, performance and social.
-You will finish the programme by embarking on your own bespoke negotiated research project.
+Over the 2-year programme you will be supported by the RCS music psychology team to explore three key areas of music psychology: developmental, performance and social.
+In addition, you will develop robust research skills before embarking on your own bespoke research project.

-We are looking for individuals from all walks of life ready to take charge of their professional journey, explore the intersections of music and psychology, and make a positive impact on the world through their learnings.
-You should be open to new and diverse views and perspectives and be hungry to be part of the next generation of dynamic creative practitioners, looking to shape the future of music psychology research and knowledge exchange.
+We are looking for individuals from all walks of life ready to challenge their perceptions, explore the intersections of music and psychology, and make a positive impact on the world.
+You should be open to new and diverse views and be hungry to be part of the next generation of dynamic creative practitioners, looking to shape the future of music psychology.

 The important details